jtpereyda/boofuzz/docs/user/monitors.rst

 - :class:`CallbackMonitor <boofuzz.monitors.CallbackMonitor>`, which is used to implement the callbacks that can be supplied to the Session class.

-Monitor Interface (IMonitor)
+Monitor Interface (BaseMonitor)
 ============================

-.. autoclass:: boofuzz.monitors.IMonitor
+.. autoclass:: boofuzz.monitors.BaseMonitor
    :members:
    :undoc-members:
    :show-inheritance: